shukriadams/guides/private-vpn.md

 ## management

-create on organization and then a user
+- Create on organization and then a user

-create a server, set its port to 10447 (the port we opened further up).
+- create a server, set its port to 10447 (the port we opened further up).
 Enable multidevices, google authenticator, etc.

-Attach organization to server.
+- Attach organization to server.
 Then click on "start server".